Python-Test-Engineer/ancestors-ai/docs/data/data.md

 AI needs datasets of question/answers to train on.
 To do this for AI content, the posts should be of the form that the `post title` is the question and the `post body` is the answer.

+One can take advantage of Speech-To-Text in Microsoft Word or other apps to enable you to chat away and have AI insert these into posts.

 We can further add categores and tags to the posts.

 ## Categories